sbarthelemy/arboris-python/doc/install.rst

 by sphinx (version >=6).
 See the sphinx (and reST) documentation `online <http://sphinx.pocoo.org/>`__
 (or `locally <file:///usr/share/doc/python-sphinx/html/index.html>`__
 on linux).
-We use sphinx plugins which allow to embed latex in the doc, to parse the docstrings spread in the code and to run the examples with doctest.
-To generate the uml diagrams, graphviz is needed too.
+We use sphinx plugins which allow

+- to embed latex in the doc,
+- to parse the docstrings spread in the code,
+- to run the examples with doctest,
+- to generate the uml diagrams using graphviz.

 ...for the visualization